- Outdoor gardens are cost-effective, do not need expensive environmental controls, and require fewer resources to get started than indoor grows.

 Deciding whether to start with seeds or clones will change the timing and manner by which your plants are introduced to the outdoors.

-Plants grown from seeds are typically heartier and more vigorous than clones as they produce a sturdy taproot that clones are not able to produce.
+Plants grown from seeds are typically heartier and more vigorous than clones, as they produce a sturdier taproot that clones are not able to replicate.
 The vigor that comes from deep roots can be an advantage when dealing with harsh environmental conditions and pest pressures.
 The disadvantages of growing seeds is the additional attention required to germinate the seedlings, the necessity to eliminate any males before they pollinate the females, and the high variability in growth characteristics that results from their genes.